-The Friends of Scioto Brush Creek have generously volunteered to adopt the trail at Gladys Riley Preserve and perform roadside cleanups three times a year.
+The Friends of Scioto Brush Creek have generously volunteered to adopt the trail at Gladys Riley Preserve and perform roadside cleanups three times a year and maintain the hiking trails.
 Their help and support enable this preserve to remain open and free to the public.
-Teams will set out to clean up a designated section of roadside in Otway and if enough volunteers are present a crew is sent to the Gladys Riley Preserve to clean up the surrounding area.
+During our trail day we will do some trail trimming and trail improvements by removing rocks from the path.
+During roadside clean ups teams will set out to clean up a designated section of roadside in Otway and if enough volunteers are present a crew is sent to the Gladys Riley Preserve to clean up the surrounding area.
 More Information…

 We are in IMMENSE need of volunteers who enjoy healing the land and working outdoors to remove invasive plants from our vulnerable ecosystems.

 The Arc operates Museums and Visitor Centers for the public at both the Highlands Nature Sanctuary and Fort Hill.
 Museum Hosts greet visitors, help orient them to hiking trails in the entire Arc System, and interpret the outstanding natural history of their sites.
 No experience is necessary, training can be done on site.

 Museum hosts work weekends during the April through October Museum season, covering shifts that range from 5 – 7 hours a day – usually working an average of one or two days a month.
 Lodging is available.

 If you have any questions or would like to volunteer, write to firstname.lastname@example.org or call 937-365-1935.